JetBrains/intellij-sdk-docs/HOWTO.md

 Rules for migrating documents from other sources
 ====

+#Tracking content source
-If you migrate any documents from other sources to IntelliJ Doc Engine, please mark initial source with INITIAL_SOURCE tag like the following sample shows.
+If you migrate any documents from other sources (e.g. Confluence of Development Forum) to IntelliJ Doc Engine, please mark the newly created Markdown file with INITIAL_SOURCE tag like the following sample shows.

 ```
 <!--